Russian toys, also known as the Moscow Toy Terrier or Russkiy Toy, are dogs that originated in Russia but have been bred for centuries worldwide.

 Needs

-Because of their small size, Russkiy Toys require lots of daily exercises.
+Because of their small size, Russkiy Toys require lots of daily exercise.
 They need at least two hours of playtime and should be walked thrice daily.
 Also, they need plenty of mental stimulation and socialization.

 The Russkiy Toys thrive on attention and affection, so make sure you give your dog lots of hugs, kisses, and treats.
 You’ll find that they respond well to positive reinforcement and will learn quickly how to earn rewards.